weareenvoy/tdd-string-calculator/readme.md

 The first refactor is pretty easy, so pull it out into a function just like we did previously with `hasExtraDelimiter`, run the test suite, and see everything passing!

 Refactor #2 cleans up the multi-character delimiter extraction.
 With this we can hide the somewhat ugly way we’re getting the delimiter from the regular expression, so that’s definitely a plus.
 Once again, make the updates, run the tests, and it still passes!

+To fit within the rest of the function readability, we will pull out the single-character delimiter as well.
+Do that, run the tests, passing!
+Let’s move on to the last requirement!